Gena Rowlands: Late career (1985–2014)

-She was later seen in The Notebook (2004), which was directed by her son Nick Cassavetes.
-The same year, she won her first Daytime Emmy for her role as Mrs. Evelyn Ritchie in The Incredible Mrs. Ritchie.
-In 2005, she appeared opposite Kate Hudson, Peter Sarsgaard, and John Hurt in the gothic thriller The Skeleton Key.

 In 2007, she played a supporting role opposite Parker Posey and Melvil Poupaud in Broken English, an independent American feature written and directed by her daughter Zoe Cassavetes.
 In 2009, she appeared on an episode of Monk ("Mr. Monk and the Lady Next Door").
 On March 2, 2010, she appeared on an episode of NCIS as lead character Leroy Jethro Gibbs's former mother-in-law, who is embroiled in a murder investigation.
 In 2014, she starred in the film adaptation of Six Dance Lessons in Six Weeks.
 In 2015, she described herself as generally retired from acting.

 Personal life

-Rowlands was married to John Cassavetes from April 9, 1954, until his death on February 3, 1989.
+Rowlands was married to John Cassavetes from March 9, 1954, until his death on February 3, 1989.
 They met at the American Academy at Carnegie Hall, where they were both students.
 They had three children, all actor-directors: Nick, Alexandra, and Zoe.

 Rowlands married retired businessman Robert Forrest in 2012.

-Rowlands has stated that she was a fan of actress Bette Davis while growing up.
+Rowlands stated that she was a fan of actress Bette Davis while growing up.
 She played Davis's daughter in the 1979 made-for-TV film Strangers.

+Illness and death

+On June 24, 2024, Nick Cassavetes announced that his mother had been living with Alzheimer's disease for the previous five years.
+Rowlands died from complications of Alzheimer's disease at her home in Indian Wells, California, on August 14, 2024, at the age of 94.